Cosmetic Surgery In Men

 When Will Enough Be Enough?

 None of us will ever be 100% fully happy with our appearance and we will always find flaws.
-But you have to know what your limits are and when you will decide to stop trying to change your appearance and be happy as you are.
+But you have to know what your limits are and when you will decide to be happy as you are.

 I mentioned making peace with my other self-perceived flaws before this procedure, and I think that’s something you need to do as well.

-My surgeon was great in holding me back – I had initially asked about my glutes and thighs as well but he managed my expectations well and I decided against these.
+My surgeon was great in holding me back.
+I had initially asked about my glutes and thighs as well.
+He managed my expectations well and I decided against these.

 If you’re not sure, it can help to have someone you trust to hold you to your limits on this.